-The estate is located in the municipality of Léognan in the area Pessac-Léognan
+The estate is located in the commune of Léognan Pessac-Léognan

 (* 1924) bought and completely redesigned.
-It is called the showpiece of the Lurton Empire.
-The vineyards cover 61.5 hectares of vineyards, of which 48 hectares with the red varieties Cabernet Sauvignon (64%), Merlot (30%), Cabernet Franc (3%) and Petit Verdot (3%), and 13.5 hectares with the white wine varieties Sauvignon Blanc (85%) and Semillon (15%).
-Both wines are certified Cru-Classé format, but they are not classified.
-The long-lived red wine is aged in 75% new oak barrels.
-Both second wines (for red and white) are called "L de la Louvière".
+It is known as the showpiece of the Lurton Empire.
+The vineyards cover 61.5 hectares of vineyards, including 48 hectares with the red varieties Cabernet Sauvignon (64%), Merlot (30%), Cabernet Franc (3%) and Petit Verdot (3%), and 13.5 hectares with the white varieties Sauvignon Blanc (85%) and Sémillon (15%).
+Both wines are certified cru-classé format, but they are not classified.
+The long-lived red wine is aged in 75% new barriques.
+Both second wines (for red and white) are called "L de La Louvière".